SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

-- Individually we can understand every concept, but when we configure the project using all concepts, it will create huge confusion, like for example if we give a request from client (or) from our laptop, the request should reach to the end service which is present in aws, request will cross many stages like client-side configuration should be clear, vpc, igw, subnets etc. have many resources to cross to reach the end service.
+- Individually we can understand every concept, but when we configure the project using all concepts, it will create huge confusion, like for example if we give a request from client (or) from our laptop, the request should reach to the end service which is present in aws, request will cross many stages like client-side configuration should be clear, vpc, igw, subnets etc. have many resources to cross and reach the end service.
 So this visualization should there in us.
 Thats why SG is important to use in every resources.
 - No Problem if you delete ".terraform" folder & lock file.